-- RSE themes explored throughout the planned PSHE programme Years 7 to 11 and monitored by Heads of Year in consultation with the Assistant Headteacher with responsibility for RSE. - The taught National Curriculum Science Programme of Study. - Pastoral support for students who experience difficulties, including access to the School Counsellor. - Provision of appropriate information and education through Head of Year and Senior Leader assemblies.
+- RSE themes explored throughout the planned PSHE programme Years 7 to 11 and Citizenship in years 9-13, monitored by Heads of Year in consultation with the Assistant Headteacher with responsibility for RSE. - The taught National Curriculum Science Programme of Study. - Pastoral support for students who experience difficulties, including access to the School Counsellor. - Provision of appropriate information and education through Head of Year and Senior Leader assemblies.